 With this information, it becomes easy to predict monthly revenue minimums based on the number of subscribers and types of subscriptions they have.
 This creates a baseline value, and a cash cushion, with many benefits, such as:

-- Durability.
 With accurate forecasting, you know where your business starts each month in terms of expected revenue.
-What’s more, with recurring revenue, you’ll never start a month with $0.00 again.
+What’s more, with a recurring revenue model, you’ll never start a month with $0.00 again.
 Use this information to reduce risk when making big decisions surrounding churn prevention and taking on new business, and experience fewer surprises.

-- Flexibility.
-Circling back to customers and clients for a moment, recurring revenue unlocks a certain flexibility that benefits both you and the people enjoying the product or service you provide.
+Circling back to customers and clients for a moment, the recurring revenue model unlocks a certain flexibility that benefits both you and the people enjoying the product or service you provide.
 With a subscription, there’s no need to rewrite a contract if needs change: simply decrease the subscription to slow provision down, or increase it to speed it up or expand.

 By providing a service, not specified “deliverables,” clients know exactly what they’re getting, and know they’ll get it on an ongoing basis.
 What’s more, they’ll never be told that something is beyond the scope of their contract when simply increasing their subscription covers a change in plans.